 A close, platonic bond between mentor and student might carry shades of storge or phileo, but is usually not classified as one of the four.

 Related to Like Brother and Sister and I Just Want to Have Friends.
-Agape is also a Super Trope of Heroic Sacrifice.
+Agape is also a Super Trope of Heroic Sacrifice and all four can be expressed by an Act Of True Love.

 open/close all folders